Email Tips: Top 10 Strategies for Writing Effective Email

 Bad ExampleSubject: [Blank]

 A blank subject line suggests that your name in the “From” line is all your recipient should need in order to make you message a top priority.
-That could come across as arrogant, or at the very least, thoughtless.
-A well-chosen subject line is an important opportunity to inform and persuade your reader.
+That could come across as arrogant, or at the very least, careless.
+A well-chosen subject line is your first opportunity to persuade your reader.

 Bad Example Subject: “Important!
 Read Immediately!!